Wendy Williams diagnosed with aphasia and dementia | KRDO

 CNN has reached out to Williams’ family and Lifetime for comment.

-Williams was the host of her eponymous “The Wendy Williams Show” until 2022.
-Sherri Shepherd took over her time slot.
-Prior to the show’s end, she had been absent from hosting duties since the premiere of the 13th season, which ended up being its last.
+Williams was the host of her eponymous “The Wendy Williams Show” until 2022, when Sherri Shepherd took over her time slot.
+Prior to the show’s end, Williams had been absent from hosting duties since the premiere of the 13th season, which ended up being its last.
 At the time, the show attributed her absence to Williams’ recovery from Covid-19 and later said she was struggling with Graves’ disease, an autoimmune disorder.

 Williams often prided herself on being candid with her viewers as well.
 She has been open about her previous struggle with addiction.
 In 2019, she spoke on the show about living in a sober house after seeking treatment for drug use.
 She filed for divorce from her husband, Kevin Hunter, the same year.